ibm-cloud-docs/devsecops-alm/devsecops-alm-release-notes.md

 ```

-There are three supported ways to set the value to a secure type:
+You can set the value to a secure type in one of the following three ways:

-1. The name of the secret as it appears in the secrets provider.
-The full reference to the secret is automatically calculated based on the Secrets Manager and Secret group that was specified during the DA creation.
+**Secret name**: Use the name of the secret as it appears in the secrets provider.
+The full reference to the secret is automatically calculated based on the Secrets Manager and Secret group specified during DA creation.
-2. A CRN to a secret can be set.
-This depends on having a Secrets Manager integration configured in CRN mode.
+**CRN**: Set a Cloud Resource Name (CRN) to a secret.
+This requires a Secrets Manager integration configured in CRN mode.
-3. The full secret reference can be set, for example `{vault::sm-compliance-secrets.Default.my-github-token}`.
-The benefit of this approach is that different secret groups can be specified.
+**Full secret reference**: Set the full secret reference, for example {vault::sm-compliance-secrets.Default.my-github-token}.
+This approach allows you to specify different secret groups.

 There are several existing variables that now operate in tandem with the JSON preoperties.
 These are as follows:
 `app_repo_branch`,